Last Updated on December 31, 2022

 Winkbeds luxury hybrid mattress

-If you prefer the feel of a traditional innerspring mattress but want the contoured support of foam, then a hybrid mattress is your best option.
+Hybrid mattresses offer a unique experience, combining the feel of a traditional innerspring mattress with the contoured support of foam.
+And the WinkBeds luxury hybrid mattress is no exception.

-The springs that form the main part of the base are zoned to give different levels of support based on the pressure your body places on the mattress – good news for side sleepers.
-Proper lumbar support can really help reduce sciatic pain, and the WinkBeds luxury hybrid mattress provides extra support for this part of the body to prevent your spine sagging.
+What I loved about the WinkBed was the zoned springs in the main part of the base, providing different levels of support based on the pressure your body places on the mattress – which is great news for side sleepers like me.
+Proper lumbar support can significantly help reduce sciatic pain, and the WinkBeds mattress offers extra support in that area, preventing your spine from sagging.

-There’s a second layer of micro air-springs on top of the base, designed to improve breathability, topped by a Euro-pillowtop foam layer for cushioning.
-It’s also designed to give extra support around the edges of the mattress – this is one bed you won’t roll out of.
+On top of the base layer, there’s a second layer of micro air-springs designed to improve breathability, followed by a cushioning Euro-pillowtop foam layer.
+This design gives extra support around the edges of the mattress, making it nearly impossible to roll out of the bed.

-The WinkBed is available in four different firmness options, including one specifically designed for heavier people.
-Their most popular model is the Luxury Firm – a medium-firm mattress that suits most sleepers.
+When I tried the WinkBed, I appreciated the four different firmness options, including one specifically designed for heavier people.
+Their most popular model, the Luxury Firm, is a medium-firm mattress that suits most sleepers.

-Innerspring mattresses tend to be cooler to sleep on than memory foam, which is one reason many people prefer them.
-Although the WinkBed has a foam layer on top, it’s designed to pull heat away from your body and the micro-springs below help air to circulate, keeping you cool all night.
+As someone who tends to sleep hot, I found that innerspring mattresses like the WinkBed tend to be cooler to sleep on than memory foam.
+The foam layer on top is designed to pull heat away from your body, and the micro-springs below help air to circulate, keeping me cool all night.

-Another point in WinkBed’s favor is its eco-credentials.
-It’s made in the USA using recycled steel and Tencel from FSC-certified forests, and the foam is CertiPUR-US® accredited.
+Another aspect I appreciated about WinkBed was its eco-credentials.
+Made in the USA using recycled steel and Tencel from FSC-certified forests, it also features CertiPUR-US® accredited foam.

-As you might expect, a high-quality mattress made in the USA doesn’t come cheap.
-But you may be prepared to pay a bit extra if you know your mattress will last for years.
-Testing done on the WinkBed mattress shows a less than 2% sag rate over a simulated 20 years of sleeping, proving its durability.
-And if you do want to trade in your mattress for a new model in the future, you can buy a new WinkBed mattress at a 50% discount.
+Of course, a high-quality, American-made mattress doesn’t come cheap.
+However, you might be willing to pay a bit extra for a mattress that lasts for years.
+The WinkBed mattress has been tested for durability, showing a less than 2% sag rate over a simulated 20 years of sleeping.
+Plus, if you decide to trade in your mattress for a new model in the future, you can buy a new WinkBed mattress at a 50% discount.

-Although the WinkBeds hybrid mattress comes with a decent 120-night trial period, you can’t return it in the first 30 days.
-While it does take a few weeks to get used to a new bed, if you find you’ve chosen the wrong model from the outset, this could cause you some short-term pain.
+One thing to note is that although the WinkBeds hybrid mattress comes with a decent 120-night trial period, you can’t return it in the first 30 days.
+While it does take a few weeks to get used to a new bed, if you find you’ve chosen the wrong model from the outset, this could cause some short-term discomfort.

 Further reading: For more details on this pressure-relieving mattress check the full WinkBed review.